1. Why talk about the Budget with your kids?

 2. What is the Budget?

-The Budget is when the government announces once a year how much money is coming in from people and businesses paying tax, and where it will be spent.
+The Budget of His Majesty’s Government takes place once a year, when the government announces how much money is being made from people and businesses paying tax, and where it will be spent.

 The Budget speech is given by the ‘Chancellor of the Exchequer’, who is the person who looks after the money for the whole country.
 It is the second biggest job in the government after the Prime Minister, who leads the whole country.